openstack/monasca-agent/README.md

     rabbitmq_pass: guest
 ```

 If you want the monasca-setup program to detect and auto-configure the plugin for you, you must create the file /root/.rabbitmq.cnf with the information needed in the configuration yaml file before running the setup program.
-It should look like this:
+It should look something like this:

 ```
 [client]